Arthi-chaud/Meelo/README.md

 - Push Scrobbles to ListenBrainz and LastFM!
 - Download (synced) lyrics or get them from embedded metadata and `.lrc` files

-Keep track of the upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues)
+Keep track of the upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues).

 <img src="https://github.com/user-attachments/assets/7e1fe7df-638c-42f1-978d-e1cb59f91324" />

+## :iphone: Mobile App

+Meelo has a mobile app for both Android and iOS :tada:.

+You can find the known issues and the list of upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Front%20(Mobile)%22).

+- **Android**: You can download the latest stable APK on the release page.
+More info [here](https://github.com/Arthi-chaud/Meelo/discussions/1130)
+- **iOS**: The app is distributed using TestFlight.
+More info [here](https://github.com/Arthi-chaud/Meelo/discussions/1533)

+APKs and IPAs are also built whenever code is pushed to the main branch.
+Check out [this worklow](https://github.com/Arthi-chaud/Meelo/actions/workflows/front-mobile.yml?query=branch%3Amain)

 ## 🔧 Setup

+:whale: Meelo is shipped though Docker images.

 :point_right: To get started, follow the dedicated [wiki](https://github.com/Arthi-chaud/Meelo/wiki)

-You'll need a 'clean' collection: either with embedded metadata or standard file/folder architecture.
-Using iTunes or Beets is a great way to start.
+We love embedded metadata here.
+Make sure your music is correctly tagged before getting started!

 > [!NOTE]
-> Meelo is shipped though Docker images.
-You might need to know a bit about Regexes.

-## :iphone: Mobile App

-Meelo now has an Android app :tada:.
-You can download the latest stable APK on the release page.

-You can find the known issues and the list of missing/upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Front%20(Mobile)%22).

-🤫 An alpha iOS app is being tested right now.
-Join the group of testers!
-More info [here](https://github.com/Arthi-chaud/Meelo/discussions/1533)
+> If you want to rely on the file paths as metadata sources,  you might need to be familiar with Regexes!

 ## :camera: Screenshots